AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 <a id="object-modifier"></a>
 ##### **`object`**

-The rule corresponds to browser plugins resourses. (e.g. Java or Flash).
+The rule corresponds to browser plugins resources. (e.g. Java or Flash).

 <a id="object-subrequest-modifier"></a>
 ##### **`object-subrequest`**